 Dheki shaak…savouring the wild greens

 Saag or greens are one of the important components of Indian meals which have always made their presence felt in diverse ways since ancient times .
-Dheki shaak or saag is a very simple and a basic dish in parts of eastern India like in Bengal & Assam as well as in the neighbouring Nepal…
+Dheki shaak/saag or Dhekia Xaak is a very simple and a basic dish in parts of eastern India like in Bengal & Assam as well as in the neighbouring…